Maintaining Confidentiality in the Business Sale Process

 Buyer Insider Tip #3

-When buying a business it is wise to respect the obligations in the Confidentiality Agreement, confirm your commitment to confidentiality with the Seller and be willing to work through the inevitable issues that can only be resolved by being reasonable and respectful of one another’s legitimate concerns.
+When buying a business it is wise to respect the obligations in the Confidentiality Agreement, confirm your commitment to the confidentiality of your business with the Seller and be willing to work through the inevitable issues that can only be resolved by being reasonable and respectful of one another’s legitimate concerns.

 Sunbelt Texas Knows Confidentiality